Chris Evans | president & cfo

 Christie has been a part of Get Your Rear in Gear races since the beginning as a volunteer.
 As the organization grew, Christie was offered to work for the Colon Cancer Coalition.
 She was hired to help with office management and in late 2010, she took on more duties with the growing number of races and became an event manager extraordinaire.
 When she’s not planning events, Christie can be found running with friends, walking her dog, traveling and enjoying being a mom to 4 daughters.
 Email Christie

 Erin Peterson | director of mission & partnerships

 Erin joined the Colon Cancer Coalition in early 2011 after ten years in a Minneapolis-based marketing and public relations agency.
 Her background includes event marketing, sponsorships, promotion, and media relations for both consumer brands and non-profit organizations.
 At the Coalition, Erin has developed a passion for colorectal cancer prevention and screening, focusing on health disparities and early-onset colorectal cancer.
-Outside of the office, Erin can be found with her two teenagers watching soccer, baseball, softball, and dance, or enjoying the short Minnesota summers on the lake, and exploring new corners of the globe.
+She also sits on the steering committee for the Minnesota Cancer Alliance.
+Outside of the office, Erin can be found with her two teenagers watching soccer, baseball, softball, and dance, or enjoying the Minnesota summers on the lake, and exploring new corners of the globe.
 Email Erin

 Kate Krebs | director of marketing

 Kate has worked for nonprofit and philanthropic organizations for over 15 years.
 Her direct experience with marketing, communications, brand management, and design help her to successfully maintain the overall “look” of the organization as well as develop and implement compelling promotional designs for event managers.
 Kate has experience with both domestic and international nonprofit organizations.
 When she’s not in front of the computer, Kate can be found running around Lake Harriet, in front of a stove (she loves to cook), or racing to keep up with her three young sons.
 Email Kate